TEAMuP-dev/pyharp/README.md

      Place any necessary **apt-get install** debian packages in this file.
 Some models may require these.

 ## Docker Spaces
-Some models were written against older versions of Python and cannot run alongside a current Gradio.
-For example, `madmom` relies on the `numpy.float` and `numpy.int` aliases removed in `numpy==1.24`, so it cannot share an environment with a package that requires a newer NumPy.
+Some models were written against older versions of Python and cannot run alongside the current version of Gradio.
+For example, the `madmom` package relies on the `numpy.float` and `numpy.int` aliases removed in `numpy==1.24`, so it cannot share an environment with a package that requires a newer NumPy.

 Rather than patching the model's source, keep the two apart: a **frontend** environment running Gradio and PyHARP, and a **backend** environment on the older Python running the model.
 The frontend invokes the backend as a subprocess and the two exchange JSON.
 Both live in a single Docker image, which a Gradio Space cannot express, hence a Docker Space.
 Note that ZeroGPU is not available for Docker Spaces, so GPU resources must be paid for with this option.